LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-26-first-blog-post.md

 where $$\vec{\theta}$$ denote the parameters of interest, $$\vec{d}$$ the data.

-We then generally write the equation with different symbols to denote their function in the equation,
+We commonly then write the equation with different symbols to denote their function in the equation,

 $$p(\vec{\theta}\mid\vec{d}) = \frac{\mathcal{L}(\vec{d}\mid\vec{\theta})\pi(\vec{\theta})}{\mathcal{Z}(\vec{d})}. $$